Information outlining how the RCP is run.

 Board of Trustees

-This is the RCP’s governing body as a charity, which meets four times a year to:
+The Board of Trustees is the RCP’s governing body.
+It meets four times a year and is responsible for:

-- oversee RCP strategy, define RCP policy, agree the RCP business plan and monitor the progress of RCP affairs
+- defining RCP policy, agreeing the RCP business plan and monitoring the progress of RCP affairs

-- lay members appointed by the BoT (four).
+- lay members appointed by the Board of Trustees

 Council meets six times a year, and develops RCP policy in relation to professional and clinical matters.
 It gives authority to RCP statements and publications and elections to the fellowship and membership as well as of RCP officers.